Electric Eel Shock: Beat Me

 The band's European base camp for much of their touring in 2004 was the Suicide Motel in Utrecht, Netherlands, which Bob Slayer set up with Frank Suicide the guitarist of the Dutch band Wasted.
-Whilst spending time in the Netherlands they developed their friendship with Grammy-nominated producer Attie Bauw (who had worked with Judas Priest and the Scorpions) that they had met in Amsterdam during the Danko Jones tour.
-Electric Eel Shock were soon making plans with Attie Bauw for a new album.
-This would represent a move away from their garage rock roots.
-The aim was to catch all the energy and character of an Electric Eel Shock performance with a production that would sit alongside the early Black Sabbath albums that had inspired their creation.
+Whilst spending time in the Netherlands, they developed their friendship with Grammy-nominated producer, Attie Bauw, (who had worked with Judas Priest and the Scorpions) that they had met in Amsterdam during the Danko Jones tour.
+Electric Eel Shock were soon making plans with Bauw for a new album.
+The aim was to capture the energy and character of an Electric Eel Shock performance with a production comparable to the early Black Sabbath albums that inspired their creation.
 Assisting Attie in the studio was the band's live engineer, Tim Bray, who had become a fixture on tour with the band.

 The band finished recording Beat Me at the end of December 2004, and returned to Japan for the first time in a long time, to do a few gigs.

-Throughout 2005 EES shows have become larger; touring in the US and Europe with the Bloodhound Gang, headlining festivals, and playing with the West Yorkshire Symphony Orchestra.
+Throughout 2005 EES shows became larger; with tours in the US and Europe alongside the Bloodhound Gang, headlining festivals, and playing with the West Yorkshire Symphony Orchestra.
 Electric Eel Shock also made an appearance in the video clip for the Bloodhound Gang song "Uhn Tiss Uhn Tiss Uhn Tiss".
 Their tours throughout Europe at the end of 2005 were completely sold out.

 In March 2006, Beat Me was released in Japan on legendary metal label Roadrunner Records.
 The band toured Japan, Australia, New Zealand and the US in 2006 and played festivals in Europe.